aaron-grau/curic/javascript/projects/arguments_exercises/README.md

 // Markov says meow to Ned!
 // true

-markov.says.myBind(breakfast, "meow", "Kush")();
+// bind time args are "meow" and "Kush", no call time args markov.says.myBind(breakfast, "meow", "Kush")();
 // Breakfast says meow to Kush!
 // true

-markov.says.myBind(breakfast)("meow", "a tree");
+// no bind time args (other than context), call time args are "meow" and "me" markov.says.myBind(breakfast)("meow", "a tree");
 // Breakfast says meow to a tree!
 // true

-markov.says.myBind(breakfast, "meow")("Markov");
+// bind time arg is "meow", call time arg is "Markov" markov.says.myBind(breakfast, "meow")("Markov");
 // Breakfast says meow to Markov!
 // true

-const notMarkovSays = markov.says.myBind(breakfast);
+// no bind time args (other than context), call time args are "meow" and "me" const notMarkovSays = markov.says.myBind(breakfast);
 notMarkovSays("meow", "me");
 // Breakfast says meow to me!